Dalari: Release

 The movie first look was launched on 8 March 2022.
 The film was released on 15 December 2023.

 Reception

 The film received mildly positive to negative reviews.

-A Deccanfilm reviewer gave the film 2.75 stars, opining that the cinematography is good, Hari Gowra's music is average, and that the editing could've been better.

 A reviewer of Timesnownews gave 3 stars to the film and stated, "The film's seamless blend of emotions, suspense, and familial dynamics, set against the intriguing world of Benami dealings, makes it a compelling watch."

 A reviewer of Sakshipost gave a mixed review and mentioned the suspense in the second half as a thumbs up, but the production values as a thumbs down.